cucumber-attic/website/apps/dynamic/views/_posts/where_should_you_use_bdd.md

 An end-to-end test is a test that checks your entire application.
 It uses the same user interface as the users and verifies that something actually works, this includes saving things in the database.

 Some people think this is the only realistic way to test an application.
-In fact, most of the verification can be done using other seams of your application.
+But in fact, most of the verification can be done using other seams of your application.

 End-to-end tests are typically
 <ul>
-    <li>slow - they seconds to run</li>
+    <li>slow - they take seconds to run</li>
     <li>brittle - they often fail</li>
     <li>not scalable - it is impossible to pass through all paths in any application but the very smallest</li>
     <li>great for verifying that the most important flow through the application works</li>